Daniel J. Frey

 Time

-It has been a little over a month since the stay in place order was issued by Governor Newsom.
+It has been a little over a month since the stay-in-place order was issued by Governor Newsom.

 The "what" is the virus.